-- Accelerated Reader: Students in prekindergarten who have mastered the necessary pre-reading skills may also participate.
+- Accelerated Reader: Students in Prekindergarten who have mastered the necessary pre-reading skills may participate.

 Foreign Language – The foreign language program offered in Preschool introduces students to the Spanish language and culture using stories, songs, games, poems, rhymes, and role-playing.
 The program is strictly oral, and classes are conducted almost entirely in the target language.
 The program is also built upon topics and interests of the children’s ages.
 Spanish vocabulary and conversation are integrated into daily activities.